marcelcases/marcelcases.github.io/_posts/2018-10-10-an-up-counter-in-VHDL.markdown

 ---

 ## Introduction
-This project consists in the design and implementation of a digital up-counter on a FPGA board.
-A signal from a physical push-button is filtered through a debouncer and an edge detector and is used in a counter process to increment one unit each time the button is pushed.
+This project consists in the design and implementation of a digital **up-counter** on a FPGA board.
+A signal from a physical push-button is **filter**ed through a **debouncer** and an **edge detector** and is used in a counter process to increment one unit each time the button is pushed.
 The current value of the counter is shown on the board's LEDs in a binary form.

 ## Workflow
-The hardware description of the counter consists in two components (debouncing and edge-detection) and a process (up-counter).
-They run concurrently one another.
+The hardware description of the counter consists in two **components** (debouncing and edge-detection) and a **process** (up-counter).
+They **run concurrently** one another.

 ## Contents
 ```